Felix1G/qr-code-gen/README.md

 #

+Then, for each of the mask below, the respective version information and format information is added.
-Afterwards, the qr code is masked using 8 mask patterns given by:
+Afterwards, the QR code is masked using 8 mask patterns given below:

 <div align="center">